 Model estimates are presented for the spawning stock biomass (Table 23), year class strengths (Figure 4), fishing intensity (Figure 5), and biomass trajectories with projections (Figure 6).
-The current western biomass was estimated to be 28% B_0 (median value for the base two stock model, Model 2022A) and 31% B_0 (Alternative base model, Model 2022B).
-Current eastern biomass estimates were 51% B_0 (Model 2022A) and 55% B_0 (Model 2022B).
-The current total biomass was estimated to be 40% B_0 (Model 2022A) and 43% B_0 (Model 2022B).
+The current western biomass was estimated to be $36\% B_0$ (median value for the base two stock model, Model 1).
+Outputs from sensitivities are presented in Table 23.